HankB/Linux_ZFS_Root/Debian/README.md

 * https://github.com/hn/debian-buster-zfs-root
 * https://github.com/saveriomiroddi/zfs-installer

-## Status

-At present (2021-03-12) Status is not current.
-Work is in progress to

-1. Update to current instructions.
-1. Add support to install using BIOS/MBR boot (It turns out that my servers are ancient but still workable and do not support UEFI boot.)

-Some cursory testing has been performed on a VM.
-No testing yet on real metal.

-* Script has been checked with `shellcheck` and all reported issues resolved.
-* Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS except for the `sources.list` additions.
-* All test cases have passed using Debian Live 10.1. (see Errata)
-* Testing scripts have been revised and all pass `shellcheck`.

 ## WARNING WILL ROBINSON

-It may seem like a sensible thing to do to try to install to a drive from a normal system (as opposed to from a live boot environment.)
-It is not and it may make your existing system unbootable.
+It may seem like a sensible thing to do to try to install to a drive from a normal system (as opposed to from a live environment booted from USB.)
+This has been tried and did not end well.
 (Second opportunity to roll back `bpool` and `rpool` today.)

 **If something goes wrong this script *will* destroy any data on any target system drive.** I captured a full disk image backup before testing this on any of my systems.
 Taking a full image backup takes less time than reinstalling Windows should that be needed.